 In the on-campus master’s programs, students work at their own pace to achieve their degree.
 Students may be admitted for any term, but must take at least one class for the term they’re accepted.
 If you do not take any courses for five terms, you must fill out a re-enrollment form.

-For off-campus and online programs, students are accepted as a cohort (group) and complete all 30 of the cohort core classes in a set sequence over a two-year period.
+For the online program, students are accepted as a cohort (group) and complete the core classes in a set sequence over a two-year period.